"With a heavy heart": Jigawa gov loses 24-year-old son after mother’s death

 Legit.ng journalist Esther Odili has over two years of experience covering political parties and movements

-Governor Umar Namadi of Jigawa state has announced the death of his son, Abdulwahab Umar Namadi, who passed away on December 26, 2024, following a motor accident.
+Governor Umar Namadi of Jigawa State announced the death of his son, Abdulwahab Umar Namadi, on December 26, 2024, following a motor accident.

-This incident happened after the governor mourned the passing of his mother, Maryam Namadi, who died on Wednesday, December 25, after a brief illness.
+This incident happened as the governor mourned the passing of his mother, Maryam Namadi, who died on Wednesday, December 25, after a brief illness.

-Abdulwahab, 24, was involved in a motor accident that occurred along the Dutse-Kafin-Hausa Road.
+24-year-old Abdulwahab was reportedly involved in a motor accident that occurred along the Dutse-Kafin-Hausa Road.

-Hamisu Mohammed Gumel, chief press secretary to the governor, revealed this in a statement signed on Thursday.
+Hamisu Mohammed Gumel, the governor's chief press secretary, confirmed this in a statement on December 26, 2024.

-Abdulwahab was laid to rest in Kafin Hausa town according to Islamic rites.
+Abdulwahab was reportedly laid to rest in Kafin Hausa town according to Islamic rites.

 "To Allah belongs that which He has taken, and to Him belongs that which He has given, and everything has an appointed time with Him.